 Home » What's New » St Patrick’s Day Symbols & Meanings

 All across the world, St Patrick’s Day is celebrated with parades, parties, and, of course, plenty of green!
-While it’s easy to get swept up in the festivities and lose sight of the real meaning behind this annual holiday, there are some symbols associated with the holiday that can help you stay grounded in its traditions and history.
+While it’s easy to get swept up in the festivities and lose sight of the real St Patrick’s Day spiritual meaning, there are some symbols associated with the holiday that can help you stay grounded in its traditions and history.
 Read on to learn more about five St Patrick’s Day symbols and their meanings.

 St Patrick's Day Symbols Explained